Industry Guide for the labelling of cosmetics

 A suitable metric symbol used for the unit of measure is considered bilingual.
 On the other hand, the use of a complete word normally calls for a translation.
 This principle is illustrated in Table 5-1.

-TABLE 5-1 • Units of Measure
+Table 5-1 Units of measure

-English French Correct Bilingual Abbreviations Commonly used Incorrect Abbreviations
+English French Correct bilingual abbreviations Incorrect abbreviations

 gram gramme g G, gs, g., gm